 Word problems at this level focus on multiplication and division (CCSS.MATH.CONTENT.3.OA.A.3) and being able to tell the difference between additive and multiplicative comparisons (CCSS.MATH.CONTENT.4.OA.A.2).

 It is helpful to begin with real world images for visualization purposes, but you will also want to help students learn to use bar models and double number lines to represent the amounts and rates in the word problems they encounter.

 Explore a Creative Educator lesson plan for this type of word problem project.

 If students have devices they can use to capture images, ask them to take pictures of multiplication problems they "see" in the world around them.
 Ask them to capture and write about these situations and arrays as word problems in a multiplication scrapbook.

 Fifth and Sixth Grade

 Wixie includes several word problem activities in the curriculum library at the Activities tab for both fractions and ratio.

-This is page 2 of a multi-page activity that models how to solve the problem, then presents similar problems with a range of visual and models (like fraction bars) and concludes with a blank page for students to write their own.
+This is page 2 of a multi-page activity that models how to solve the problem, then presents similar problems with a range of visuals and models (like fraction bars), and concludes with a blank page for students to write their own.